 During this season when we give thanks for God’s many blessings and faithfulness, enjoy this collection of devotions on what it means for us to be people of faith.
 For more on faith, download our complimentary Bible study on Abraham, the father of our faith.

 In 2 Chronicles 15:2, Asa had a great start.
 The third king of Judah, he did what was “good and right in the eyes of the LORD” (2 Chronicles 14:2).
 His shining moment came when he was the underdog in a battle against Zerah the Cushite, with his million men and his three hundred chariots.

 Asa did what any good God-fearing king would do.
 He prayed: “LORD, there is no one like you to help the powerless against the mighty.
 Help us, LORD our God, for we rely on you” (2 Chronicles 14:11).
 And in expressing his total reliance on God, he indeed merited miraculous salvation.

-That’s when Azariah the prophet relayed this message to him: “The LORD is with you when you are with him.
+That’s when Azariah the prophet relayed this message to him from 2 Chronicles 15:2: “The LORD is with you when you are with him.
 If you seek him, he will be found by you, but if you forsake him, he will forsake you.”
 Azariah explained to Asa that if he continued to rely on God, then he would continue to be victorious over any enemies that came his way.
 But if he strayed from the Lord, then surely, God would abandon him in kind.
 Asa was encouraged by these words, but later seemed to forget them.

 After more than a decade of peace, Asa found himself confronted by the threat of war once again.
 This time it was his own brethren – the northern kingdom of Israel – who provoked him.
 Asa reacted very differently than he did when facing battle with the Cushites.